dg-griff/Monotype/README.md

 - Removed randomised tiers from /rfaq tb in Mono room
 - Removed randomised tiers from /rfaq tb in MOM room
 - Created /rfaq rands for both Mono room and MOM room, to store randomised metas

+April 17, 2024
+- Updated code in /rfaq rands such that all random tours now have an autostart time of 3 mins